pytorch/serve/docs/large_model_inference.md

     rpc_timeout: 1800
     num_worker_threads: 512 #set number of threads for rpc worker init.

-torchrun:
-    nproc-per-node: 4 # specifies the number of processes torchrun starts to serve your model, set to world_size or number of
-                       # gpus you wish to split your model
 handler:
     max_length: 80 # max length of tokens for tokenizer in the handler
 ```